kdevb0x/phase2-hurdle/doc/RF-Environment-Sim-Specification.md

 https://spectrumcollaborationchallenge.com

 # RF Environment Simulator
 The RF Environment Simulator is used to allow competitor radios to communicate amongst themselves and interact with Bot radios over a simulated RF channel.
 The simulator is implemented in [GNU Radio](https://www.gnuradio.org/) and incorporates an [out-of-tree module](https://wiki.gnuradio.org/index.php/OutOfTreeModules) named gr-envsim.

 The details below will assist you in successfully integrating your design with the RF Environment Simulator.
 The expectation is that competitors will use GNU Radio based designs to complete the Phase 2 Hurdle.
 Competitors not intending to use GNU Radio in their solutions are strongly encouraged to at mimumum use GNU Radio for the portion of their design that interfaces with the RF Environment Simulator.
 This SC2 provided [out-of-tree module](../gr-envsim/) provides custom GNU Radio blocks to help.
+A debug mode is available to help visualize what transmissions appear in the RF Environment.
+See the documentation for this debug mode [here](Envsim-Debug-Mode.md)

 ## Environment Simulator Features
 The RF Environment Simulator has two primary design goals: